Why Women Retire With Less Money Than Men

 How Predictable Interruptions Reorganize the Entire Financial Trajectory

-What this chapter makes evident is that care-related career interruptions do not function as neutral parentheses in women’s economic lives.
-They produce lasting effects on income, progression, retirement systems, and access to assets, reorganizing the entire accumulation trajectory.
+Care-related career interruptions do not function as neutral parentheses in women’s economic lives.
+They produce lasting effects on income, advancement, retirement systems, and access to assets, reorganizing the entire accumulation trajectory.
 Care, although socially necessary and widely predictable, continues to be treated as an individual cost rather than as a structural component of the economic system.
-The next chapter builds on this recognition by examining how retirement systems themselves were designed to reward continuous trajectories and penalize paths marked by recurring pauses.

-Chapter 3 — Why Retirement Systems Reward Continuous Male Careers
+Chapter 3 — Why Retirement Systems Reward Continuous Careers

 The Centrality of Continuous Contribution Time

-The contributory principle is the organizing axis of most retirement systems.
+The contribution principle organizes most retirement systems.
 Future benefits tend to be calculated based on two main factors: contribution time and income level throughout one’s career.
-Although this logic appears equitable at first glance, it presupposes prolonged stability in the labor market.
+Although this logic appears equitable at first glance, it presupposes prolonged labor market stability.

-Comparative research shows that women accumulate fewer years of retirement contributions than men, not necessarily due to lower overall participation in work, but because of recurring patterns of interruption and reduced working hours associated with caregiving (OECD, 2021).
-Academic studies reinforce this interpretation.
-An analysis by Ginn and Arber observes that systems based on continuous contribution time systematically penalize female trajectories, even when the total volume of work performed over a lifetime is substantial (Ginn & Arber, 1999).
+Comparative research shows that women accumulate fewer years of retirement contributions than men, not necessarily because they participate less in work overall, but because of recurring patterns of interruption and reduced working hours associated with caregiving (OECD, 2021).
+Academic research reinforces this interpretation.
+Ginn and Arber observe that systems based on continuous contribution time systematically penalize female trajectories, even when the total volume of work performed over a lifetime is substantial (Ginn & Arber, 1999).

 Employer-Sponsored Retirement Plans

 This design produces a cumulative effect.
-Those who remain longer with the same employer tend to access additional benefits, such as employer matching contributions and long-term incentive plans.
-Those with more fragmented trajectories lose access to these wealth-multiplying mechanisms.
+Workers who remain longer with the same employer tend to access additional benefits, such as employer matching contributions and long-term incentive plans.
+Workers with more fragmented trajectories lose access to these wealth-multiplying mechanisms.

 The Transfer of Risk to the Individual

-The historical transition from defined benefit plans to defined contribution plans significantly altered the distribution of risk in retirement.
-In defined benefit systems, risk was predominantly institutional.
+The historical transition from defined benefit plans to defined contribution plans significantly altered the distribution of retirement risk.
+In defined benefit systems, risk was largely institutional.
 The value of the benefit was relatively predictable.
-In defined contribution plans, risk shifts to the individual, who becomes dependent on the regularity of contributions, the performance of financial markets, and the time available for capital growth.
+In defined contribution plans, risk shifts to the individual, who becomes dependent on regular contributions, financial market performance, and time available for capital growth.

 Studies by Munnell and Sass show that this shift affects men and women differently precisely because it presupposes stable trajectories and continuous saving capacity throughout working life (Munnell & Sass, 2008).
-Career interruptions reduce not only the accumulated volume, but also the time of exposure to compound growth, a central element in the formation of retirement wealth.
+Career interruptions reduce not only the accumulated volume, but also the time of exposure to compound growth, a central element in retirement wealth formation.

-In this context, the system begins to amplify preexisting inequalities.
-Those who already have higher income and linear trajectories benefit from the transfer of risk.
-Those who face interruptions and lower wages assume greater risks with less capacity to absorb them.
+Under these conditions, the system begins to amplify preexisting inequalities.
+Those who already have higher income and linear trajectories benefit more from the transfer of risk.
+Those who face interruptions and lower wages assume greater risk with less capacity to absorb it.

 Legal Retirement Age and Apparent Neutrality

 Legal retirement ages are often presented as universal parameters.
 However, they interact unevenly with distinct trajectories.
-Working until the statutory minimum age produces very different outcomes depending on the contributory and wage history accumulated.
+Working until the statutory retirement age produces very different outcomes depending on the contribution and wage history accumulated before that point.

-Research from the Pew Research Center observes that older women rely more heavily on public benefits as their primary source of retirement income, especially after age 65 (Pew Research Center, 2018; 2020).
-Academic studies reinforce this finding by showing that raising the retirement age tends to disproportionately benefit workers with continuous and well-paid careers, while offering limited gains for those with fragmented trajectories (Ghilarducci & McGahey, 2019).
+Social Security Administration research identifies Social Security as the most important source of retirement income for the aged population, while GAO analyses show that older women often receive less income from major retirement sources and face greater poverty risk than men (Dushi et al., 2017; U.S. Government Accountability Office, 2007).
+Academic studies reinforce this pattern by showing that raising the retirement age tends to disproportionately benefit workers with continuous and well-paid careers, while offering limited gains for those with fragmented trajectories (Ghilarducci & McGahey, 2019).

 Interaction with Economic Crises

 Macroeconomic shocks make these asymmetries even more visible.
-Recessions tend to affect more intensely workers with lower institutional protection and smaller financial margins.
+Recessions tend to affect workers with lower institutional protection and smaller financial margins more intensely.
 For women in advanced career stages, losses near retirement are particularly difficult to offset.

-Analyses developed in “Retirement After the Great Recession: How Global Financial Crises Reshape Women’s Long-Term Security” (Art. #71) show that the 2008 crisis durably reduced the retirement accumulation capacity of women approaching retirement, precisely because the system offers limited flexibility to rebuild lost contributions at the end of working life.
-Empirical studies corroborate this interpretation by indicating that late-life losses have a disproportionate impact on final benefits (Gustman, Steinmeier & Tabatabai, 2014).
+Research on recurring financial-crisis patterns shows that the 2008 crisis durably reduced the retirement accumulation capacity of many women approaching retirement, precisely because the system offers limited flexibility to rebuild lost contributions at the end of working life.
+Empirical studies corroborate this interpretation by indicating that late-life losses have a disproportionate impact on final benefits (Gustman et al., 2014).

 When Retirement Transforms Unequal Trajectories into Formal Outcomes

-This chapter demonstrates that retirement systems do not operate as neutral structures of universal protection.
+Retirement systems do not operate as neutral structures of universal protection.
 They were designed to reward continuous, linear, and minimally interrupted careers, characteristics historically associated with the male model of work.
 In doing so, they transform inequalities accumulated throughout working life into formal income differences in retirement.
-Retirement does not correct prior asymmetries.
-It consolidates them.
-The next chapter advances from this point by examining how unequal access to investments and financial assets outside the retirement system further widens this distance.
+Rather than correcting prior asymmetries, retirement systems consolidate them.

 Chapter 4 — The Investment Gap That Forms Outside the Spotlight